GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  Schweitzer argued that contrary to how Jesus is portrayed in the Four Gospels, the historical Jesus was not God, and can scarcely be distinguished from the rest of men.

- Again, recall what is said in The Da Vinci Code: “Until that moment in history, Jesus was viewed by his followers as a mortal prophet . . . a great and powerful man, but a man nonetheless.
+ Again, recall what is said in The Da Vinci Code: “Until that moment in history, Jesus was viewed by his followers as a mortal prophet …a great and powerful man, but a man nonetheless.
 A mortal” (233).

 b.
 The Christology of Schweitzer according to Scripture